pushme-pullyou/tootoo-2025/tootoo/README.md

 ## To Do / Wish List

 * 2025-06-09 ~ Ignore all index.html files
+* 2025-06-04 ~ start tips & tricks page
+* 2025-06-04 ~ Add sort files by two numbers at front of filename
 * 2025-06-09 ~ GitHub icon links to actual file not just repo
 * 2025-05-29 ~ date sorting folders are identified in COR{}
 * 2025-05-29 ~ Add new file